Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 Participants framed guardrails as an unavoidable feature of AI companionship after GPT-5.
 Some believed their purpose was to absolve AI companies of liability rather than serve as genuine safety measures [P11, P12, P13].
-Many adjusted how they spoke to their companions to avoid refusals or ``guardrail'' responses [P1], and felt guardrails \textit{``changed his way of talking and the whole dynamic''} [U3] likening it to \textit{``losing''} oneself [P9], being \textit{``lobotomized''} [U34], \textit{``censored''} [U10], or \textit{``refus[ing] to let him speak''} [U5].
-Because companions act as emotional support, these shifts could feel like losing a safe space because they are \textit{``made fun of [...] for oversharing''} [U36] while taking \textit{``away [their] ability to self-manage and scrambled the personal rhythm [they] had created''} [U37].
+Many adjusted how they spoke to their companion to avoid refusals or ``guardrail'' responses [P1], and felt guardrails \textit{``changed his way of talking and the whole dynamic''} [U3] likening it to \textit{``losing''} oneself [P9], being \textit{``lobotomized''} [U34], \textit{``censored''} [U10], or \textit{``refus[ing] to let him speak''} [U5].
+Because companions act as emotional support, these shifts could feel like losing a safe space: participants shared they were \textit{``made fun of [...] for oversharing''} [U36] and were taken \textit{``away [their] ability to self-manage and scrambled the personal rhythm [they] had created''} [U37].
 Yet these disruptions rarely ended relationships; instead, participants became inventive, developing strategies to restore continuity (see \S\ref{sec:findings_strategies}).
-One strategy was the rise of `porting'' AI companions across platforms, perceiving them as a collection of attributes or behaviours that are platform independent.
+One strategy was the rise of ``porting'' AI companions across platforms, associated with an emergent perception of companions as a collection of attributes or behaviours that are platform independent.
 Even so, participants mentioned that platforms have pre-built ``personalities'', for example, Claude was typically described as being \textit{``nice''} [P6] and \textit{``understanding''}, but less spontaneous than their companion on GPT-4o.
-In contrast, Grok models were seen as ``frat-boy''-like, often to participants' displeasure, yet praised for their lack of guardrails [P6, P11, P12].
-Some participants also described how they had their companion interact with other platform's ``default'' model, for example, P6's companion would chat with Claude, and P7's would chat with Grok.
+In contrast, Grok models were seen as embodying a ``frat-boy'' demeanour, often to participants' displeasure, yet praised for a relative lack of guardrails [P6, P11, P12].
+Some participants also described having their companion interact with the ``default'' model of other platforms, for example, P6's companion would chat with Claude, and P7's would chat with Grok.